mashallahnaveed/linux-basics-for-hackers/README.md

-# Linux Basics for Hackers
+# Linux Fundamentals

-A structured collection of notes, commands, examples, and key concepts from the book **Linux Basics for Hackers**.
+A structured collection of notes, commands, examples, and key concepts from the book **Linux Fundamentals**.
 This repository documents my learning journey through Linux, cybersecurity fundamentals, ethical hacking concepts, and system administration.

 ---